This post contains affiliate links. Read the full disclosure here.

 The immobility of a wall lamp keeps many buyers from trading in their bulky floor lamps.
-Fortunately, these wall lamps aren’t limited like most models.
+Fortunately, these modern long swing arm wall lamps aren’t limited like most models.
 Their long arms and flexibility combine the best of both types of lamps so that you’ll never need a traditional lamp again.

 1. Crane Wall Light